 Cell phones are easy to recycle, due to a NY State law requiring any store selling cell phones to take them back for recycling.
 You can also recycle or refurbish your old phone for a cause through many charitable organizations.

 Recycle CDs, floppy disks, VHS tapes, etc. by purchasing a Technotrash bin from Green Disk or recycle select media at Best Buy.
+These materials are also accepted at the Gowanus E-Waste Warehouse with a suggested donation of $0.50 per item.

 Household Hazardous Waste (HHW)